NevanPham/Personal-SIEM-and-Threat-Detection-Platform-Wazuh/docs/03-dashboard-overview.md

 # Wazuh Dashboard – Overview

-This is my overview of the **Overview** page in the Wazuh dashboard.
-The Overview page gives you a quick summary of how your agents are doing and what alerts have been popping up recently.
-It's a good way to check that everything is working like it should.
+quick overview of the Overview page in the wazuh dashboard. shows summary of agents and recent alerts. good way to check everything is working.

 ---